 You can also download data from the websites and pass it on as your Social Media Legacy.

 Based on a study on user levels of social media, Oxford Internet Institute stated that there will be more deceased users’ accounts than living by 2070.
-So, social media accounts are an important part of your Digital Estate that should be dealt with.
+After all, Social media accounts are an essential part of your Digital Estate.

 What Are The Legacy Policy Of Different Social Media Platforms?